Paul Schott Stevens

 Former CEO of Global Financial Services Trade Association, Attorney, Senior Government Official

-In 2020, Paul Schott Stevens retired after serving more than 16 years as President and CEO of the Investment Company Institute (ICI), the global association of the regulated fund industry.
-He was General Counsel of ICI from 1993 to 1997.
-Outside of ICI, Paul has had a varied career in private law practice, as corporate counsel and in senior government service.
-He was a partner in the financial services group of Dechert LLP, an international law firm, and chief counsel for mutual funds and international enterprise at Charles Schwab & Co.
-He served as Special Assistant for National Security Affairs to President Ronald Reagan, who appointed him as the first Legal Adviser to the National Security Council (NSC) following the Iran-contra affair, and subsequently as head of the NSC’s 200-member policy and support staff.
-Upon leaving government service in 1989, Paul was awarded the Defense Department’s Medal for Distinguished Public Service, its highest civilian decoration.
+Paul Schott Stevens retired in 2020 after more than sixteen years as CEO of the Investment Company Institute (ICI), the global association of regulated funds.
+Outside of ICI, Paul had a varied career in private law practice, as corporate counsel, and in senior government positions at the White House and Pentagon.
+He was appointed Special Assistant for National Security Affairs to President Reagan, served as the first Legal Adviser of the National Security Council (NSC), and later as the NSC’s chief of staff.
+At the conclusion of his government service, Paul received the Defense Department’s Medal for Distinguished Public Service, its highest civilian decoration.
+Prior to joining ICI, he was a leader of the financial services practice of Dechert LLP.